discoproject/disco/doc/py/core.rst

    All arguments that are required are marked as such.
 All other arguments are optional.

-     * *master* - an instance of the :class:`Disco` class that identifies the Disco master runs this job.
-This argument is required but it is provided automatically when the job is started using :meth:`Disco.new_job`.

-     * *name* - the job name (**required**).
-The ``@[timestamp]`` suffix is appended to the name to ensure uniqueness.
-If you start more than one job per second, you cannot rely on the timestamp which increments only once per second.
-In any case, users are strongly recommended to devise a good naming scheme of their own.
-Only characters in ``[a-zA-Z0-9_]`` are allowed in the job name.

      * *input* - a list of input files for the map function (**required**).
 Each input must be specified in one of the following protocols: